WilliamBattsIII/doubleword/doc/ISA.md

 ### 0x00: nop
 Opcode: `000000`

 Instruction-specific bitfield use?: No

 Function: Does nothing

 Modifies flags?: No
 ### 0x01: add
 Opcode: `000001`

 Instruction-specific bitfield use?: No

-Function: Adds values from two registers and stores it in the `src` operand register Modifies flags?: Only with `s` suffix
+Function: Adds values from two registers and stores it in the `src` operand register

+Modifies flags?: Only with `.s` suffix
 ### 0x02: addi
 Opcode: `000002`

 Instruction-specific bitfield use?: No

-Function: Adds two values (one register, one immediate), and stores it in the register operand Modifies flags?: Only with `s` suffix
+Function: Adds two values (one register, one immediate), and stores it in the register operand

+Modifies flags?: Only with `.s` suffix
 ### 0x03:
 ### 0x04
 ### 0x05